uic-vis/project-3-raka-s-team/README.md

 In this project, we would like to explore new inquiries, relevant to the ones fom the previous project.

 - Q04: Do most people ride towards the city centre in the mornings and away in afternoons?
+- Q05: Which communities have more Divvy members than casual riders?

 **Q04** was inspired from the previous findings of **Q03**.
 We showed that there are more rides in the afternoon compared to morning time.
 We want to extend this to analyse the spatial ements of this inquiry.
 Among those morning and afternoon rides, we believe that most of the morning rides are people going to work, to the city centre.
 Afternoon rides (which are more popular) are ones where people will go away from the city centre.

+**Q05** explores our thoughts on the socio-economic aspect of Divvy users.
+We think that the communities which are higher up in the socio-economic ladder have more people who are Divvy members (who subscribe to the $120/year fee).
+We wanted to know if this is true, hoping to create a ranking of the communities' divvy membership rates.
+This inquiry is an extension from the results of **Q01**.

 ### Dataset Description